-Data will be held in accordance with the Data Protection Act 1998.
+Data will be held in accordance with the data protection legislation.
 No personal details will be shared with any external contacts without consent, but we may let you know from time to time about Self-build and Custom housebuilding in Kettering Borough, and when we have given planning permission for sites with serviced building plots so you can make enquiries with the project promoters when these might become available for you purchase a plot to build your own home.

 We will also be setting out headline information on this website about the total number of individuals and associations of individuals (groups) registered, geographical areas of interest, type of housing sought etc. Subject to further engagement with landowners this may contain a list of sites where plots are available for purchase.

 We will keep this Register under review and update it from time to time.
 We may also ask for confirmation of your continued interest in building in Kettering Borough, at certain intervals to ensure that the Register remains accurate.